cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 variable `z` to the value of the expression `x - y` (line 6).

-Let's look at another simple C program that illustrates an issue with unitialized variables.
+Let's look at another simple C program that illustrates an issue with uninitialized variables.

   ![](img/T01-simple-c-program-2.png)

 Lines 1 and 2 are variable declaration statements that create boxes in our state diagram, but we do not assign a value to these boxes.
 These variables are called _uninitialized_.
 An uninitialized variable is not itself a problem.
-There is nothing syntatically or semantically wrong with lines 1 and 2.
+There is nothing syntactically or semantically wrong with lines 1 and 2.
 However, _using_ an uninitialized variable does have undefined semantics.
 What does it mean for something to have undefined semantics?
 If something has undefined semantics it could: cause a compile